 Welcome

 photoqatarHi.
-I’m John Hooker, a professor of business ethics at Carnegie Mellon University.
+I’m John Hooker, an emeritus professor of business ethics at Carnegie Mellon University.
 I created this blog to provide a forum for analyzing ethical dilemmas in a rational way.

 I analyze each dilemma, based on the principles described under How to analyze.
 You may need to look at these to understand what I am talking about.
 You can also contribute to the discussion.